zonca/zonca.github.io-source/content/jetstream_kubernetes_kubespray.md

 We also set `kubectl_localhost: true` and `kubeconfig_localhost: true`. so that `kubectl` is installed on your local machine

-it also copies admin.conf to
+it also copies admin.conf to:

     inventory/$CLUSTER/artifacts

 now copy that to `~/.kube/config`